ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-custom-filtering/index.md

 - A `filterValueGetter` is supplied to extract the correct filter value for each group column.
 - Clicking the `Filter Skiing Sports` button at the top will set the filter using the Grid API `setFilterModel`.
 Note that the reference name `ag-Grid-AutoColumn-sport` is used, as `sport` is the column id for the column where the filter is changing.

-<grid-example title='Custom Group Filtering with Multiple Group Columns' name='custom-group-filtering-multiple-group-columns' type='generated' options='{ "enterprise": true, "exampleHeight": 510, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "setfilter"] }'></grid-example>
+<grid-example title='Custom Group Filtering - Multiple Group Columns' name='custom-group-filtering-multiple' type='generated' options='{ "enterprise": true, "exampleHeight": 510, "modules": ["clientside", "rowgrouping", "menu", "setfilter"] }'></grid-example>

+### Group Rows

+The [Group Rows](/grouping-group-rows/) display type does not have group columns, so filters can only be defined on the underlying columns.

+If the columns used in the grouping are hidden, they can still be filtered by using the [Filters Tool Panel](/tool-panel-filters/).

+The following example demonstrates filtering with row groups.
+Note the following:

+- Rows are grouped by `sport` and `country` under [Group Rows](/grouping-group-rows/).
+- The Filters Tool Panel is shown, which allows filtering to be performed on `sport` and `country` values.

+<grid-example title='Custom Group Filtering - Group Rows' name='custom-group-filtering-group-rows' type='generated' options='{ "enterprise": true, "exampleHeight": 510, "modules": ["clientside", "rowgrouping", "menu", "setfilter", "filterpanel"] }'></grid-example>

 ## Next Up